remotesynth/certifiedfreshevents/content/events/pixelpalooza-2025.md

 ## Schedule {#schedule}

 PixelPalooza will feature a full day of sessions running from 11am ET (GMT -5) until 4pm ET.
-Details coming soon.
+More session details coming soon.

+{{< conf-schedule >}}

 ## Code of Conduct {#coc}